-In contemporary society, it is imperative to recognize the significance of proper racial socialization for Black boys as a means to mitigate violence and crime.
+In contemporary society, it is imperative to recognize the significance of proper racial socialization for Black boys as a means to mitigate violence and crime, prepare for prosocial behavior, and efficaciously explore the role of Black manhood.
 The experiences and perceptions of young Black males are profoundly shaped by societal stereotypes, systemic biases, and historical injustices.
 Therefore, equipping them with a strong foundation of racial identity, resilience, and positive self-image can empower them to navigate the complex challenges they may encounter and, ultimately, contribute to a safer and more just society.
 The idea of wanting to know your name is an exploration of personal identity.
 To say that a young Black male wants to know his name is to understand his inherent need to know who he is at the core of his existence.

 One crucial aspect of racial socialization is fostering a deep understanding and appreciation of their cultural heritage.
 By instilling a sense of pride and knowledge about their history, Black boys gain a sense of belonging and resilience, providing them with the tools necessary to combat negative societal narratives.
 When they are aware of the accomplishments, resilience, and contributions of Black individuals throughout history, it strengthens their self-esteem and affirms their worth.
 This sense of identity helps counteract the negative messages that society often imposes upon them, reducing the likelihood of internalizing stereotypes that may lead to frustration, anger, or hopelessness.